-The process of sebum secretion starts with the proliferation of cells at the basal layer (the secretory portion of the gland).
+The process of sebum secretion begins with the proliferation of cells at the basal layer (the secretory portion of the gland).

-When a skin biopsy is performed, the sample is put in a fixative solution of neutral buffered formalin to preserve the tissue structure by forming cross-links between lysine residues.
-In the laboratory, the sample is rapidly placed in formol saline for at least 24 hours before being processed.
+Following the skin biopsy, the sample must be placed in a fixative solution of neutral buffered formalin to preserve the tissue structure.
+In the laboratory, the sample is placed in formol saline for at least 24 hours before being processed.

 Hair and Nail Examination